DevDay2019-AxonActive/DevDay2019-DevOps/Deploy-to-k8s.md

 # CREATE CONTAINER REGISTER

 ## 1. Create container registry
-We will create a container registry name myDevCR with this command
+We will create a container registry name [containerRegistryName] with this command

-`az acr create --resource-group myDevResource --name myDevCR --sku Basic`
+`az acr create --resource-group myDevResource --name [containerRegistryName] --sku Basic`

 ## 2. We clone this backend code